Copyright © 2006 - 2008 MultiMedia Soft

 bLoop

-Boolean value that tells if the sound mixed to the recording session must be put in loop: it's important to note that, if the input sound file in loop mode should exceed the defined range limit, it would be in any case mixed until its completion so no unwanted cut would result on the input sound.
+Boolean value that specifies if the sound mixed to the recording session must be put in loop: it's important to note that, if the input sound file in loop mode should exceed the defined range limit, it would be in any case mixed until its completion so no unwanted cut would result on the input sound.

 fVolumeOriginalSound